Fansville: History

 Just before the start of the 2018 season, Dr Pepper announced the retiring of its "Larry Culpepper" character, a fictional concession worker portrayed by James M. Connor that had starred in Dr Pepper's college football advertising since 2014.
 In a statement, the company stated its desire to take its advertising in a "new creative direction", simultaneously announcing the new Fansville series.
 The first Fansville commercial was aired on August 27, 2018.

 In 2021, name, image, and likeness rights were introduced for National Collegiate Athletic Association (NCAA) student athletes, allowing them to profit off their likeness for the first time.
 As a result, Dr Pepper began to recruit active collegiate players to star in their commercials.
 The first college athlete to be signed to the advertising campaign was Clemson Tigers quarterback DJ Uiagalelei during the 2021 season.
 In 2022, the company tapped Alabama Crimson Tide quarterback Bryce Young to star as himself in the Fansville commercials.

+In 2024, for the seventh season of the Fansville series, Dr Pepper debuted an ad spot featuring satirical references to the Michigan Wolverines sign-stealing scandal and the EA Sports College Football 25 video game.
+Texas Longhorns quarterback Quinn Ewers also debuted in the commercial, portraying a sheriff's deputy.